Fushimi Inari Taisha

 - Visitors can experience some of the seasonal festivals during their journey.
 Festivals like “Inari Matsuri”, which are celebrated in the month of February with traditional music and dances.

-- One of the perfect spots for photographers and adventurous seekers.
+- One of the perfect spots for photographers and adventurous seekers in Kyoto.
 Due to its cultural, traditional, spiritual things along with scenic views making it the perfect spot to get a click.

 - Known as the most visited attraction in Japan.
 Millions of people, not even from Japan, but even from the World, came here to pray for fruitful harvest, business success and prosperity in their life.